-According to the RIA annual report 2016, RIA has established information clinics on a bi-annual basis to provide information on a one to one basis and also review the operation of the Direct Provision centre.193
+According to the IPAS annual report 2017, RIA has established information clinics on a bi-annual basis (at least) to provide information on a one-to-one basis and also review the operation of the Direct Provision centre.269

-It is regrettable that no annual report for 2017 has been published.
-Indeed, no monthly reports have been published since October 2018, which means that information is in very short supply at a time when the reception process in Ireland is under serious strain.
+It is regrettable that no annual report for neither 2018 nor 2019 has been published.
+Indeed, no monthly reports have been published since November 2018, which means that information is in very short supply at a time when the reception process in Ireland is under serious strain.
 This makes it exceptionally difficult for external actors to maintain adequate oversight of the system.